Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

-Additional insights into the interplay between electron tunneling channels associated with the absorption of different number of photons $\ell$ come from the analysis of the energy spectra of the transferred electron for a given initial state.
-To this end, we perform 1D one-electron WPP calculations (see subsection~\ref{subsec:WPP}) of electron transfer across the 1~nm gap between the semi-infinite jellium metal leads.
-The bias $U=2$~V is applied.
+Additional insights into the interplay between electron tunneling channels associated with the absorption of different number of photons $\ell$ can be obtained from the analysis of the energy spectra of the transferred electron for a given initial state.
+To this end, we perform one-dimensional, one-electron WPP calculations (see subsection~\ref{subsec:WPP}) of electron transfer across a 1~nm gap between semi-infinite jellium metal leads.
+A bias $U=2$~V is applied.
 The electron active in the optically assisted transitions initially occupies the orbital at the Fermi energy $\mathcal{E}_F$ in the left lead.
-To clearly resolve the sidebands associated with the absorption of different numbers of photons $\ell$ in the energy spectra of transmitted electron, we increased the optical pulse duration from 5.2~fs to 21~fs ($\tau=3.4 \times 2\pi/\omega$, see Eq.~\eqref{eq:Gaussianfield}).
+To clearly resolve sidebands associated with the absorption of different numbers of photons $\ell$ in the energy spectra of the transmitted electron, we increase the optical pulse duration from 5.2~fs to 21~fs ($\tau=3.4 \times 2\pi/\omega$, see Eq.~\eqref{eq:Gaussianfield}).
 The WPP results are detailed in Figure~\ref{fig:Figure_WPP_w0.95}.
-It is worth noting that for the several-cycle pulse as used here the electron transport does not depend on CEP.
+It is worth noting that for a several-cycle pulse, such as that used here, the electron transport does not depend on CEP.